My Home Page with Links to My Other Book Reviews

 230pp.
 (H) 1996

-Deiro argues that it is good for a teacher to be unfreakable, baby!
+Deiro argues for a teacher to be unfreakable, baby!
 Teachers should develop relationships, nurture dignity and respect.
-Some bad definitions, edubabble and psychobabble are also included.
+Deiro includes some bad definitions, edubabble, and psychobabble.

-The worst part of this book argues in favor of the superiority of androgyny.
+The worst pages argues for the superiority of androgyny.
 Who decided that strong and caring actions equal androgynous actions?
-Being androgynous isn’t morally superior any more than having detached earlobes is morally superior.
-Andro “superiority” is an ontological based superiority and that is bad.
-Worth browsing.
+Being androgynous isn't morally superior any more than having detached earlobes is morally superior.

 Swimming with the Sharks